 This is extremely useful byproduct is yet another specialty of Petron Scientech, which can be created through biomass or ethanol to ethylene technology integration.
 Since the BioEthylene monomer is structurally identical to its petroleum counterpart, the process of the BioPolyethylene are identical to petroleum routes.
 In customer applications, BioPolyethylene has been shown to give a distinguishably better product than the petroleum-ethylene based polymer.

 The vast majority of bioethanol presently come from readily available plants that were also harvest for food, such as corn and sugarcane.
-This can lead to an imbalance of needs based on leverage between using those plants for fuel, food, or for production of chemicals and plastics.
-Therefore, Petron Scientech has been engaged in a new type of technology that allows for a new source of bioethanol and increases the types of sources available to be converted in production.
+Petron's approach is to extract main food elements such as oil and protein and use it as food source.
+Residual material is converted into ethanol.
+Also, Petron Scientech has been engaged in a new type of technology that allows for biomass to be used as a new source of bioethanol and increases the types of sources available to be converted in production.

 This 2nd generation bioethanol technology uses lignocellulose components found in all plants, forests, farming land, and agricultural waste.
 It is heavily abundant in nature and has a very high energy value if converted properly.
-Looking at a plant cell, we will be able to find plant cell wall to be covered in lignin, followed by hemicellulose, and then finally by cellulose itself.
-The cellulose microfiber structure contains the glucose sugar molecules that we need to form bioethanol.
+Globally 1 billions of corn is produced providing abundant supply for food, fuel, and chemicals.

-This allows us to use new forms of resources that we previously would have discarded.
-Sources include, but are not limited to; corn stover, sugarcane bagasse, and various energy crops such as switchgrass, sorghum, or cassava.
-The new process utilizes new advanced biochemical process to release the stored glucose for production needs.
+Biomass allows us to use new forms of resources that we previously would have discarded.
+Sources include, but are not limited to; corn stover, sugarcane bagasse, and various energy crops such as eucalyptus and wood chips.
+The new process utilizes new advanced biochemical process to release the stored cellulose/hemicellulose for production needs.